-Concurrent Convertible Notes Offering
+Concurrent Common Stock Offering

-Concurrently with this offering of common stock, we are offering our % convertible senior notes due 2020 to the public in the aggregate principal amount of \$75.0 million, or \$86.25 million if the underwriters in that offering exercise in full their option to purchase additional notes, which we refer to herein as the concurrent notes offering.
-The concurrent notes offering is being conducted as a separate public offering by means of a separate prospectus supplement.
-This offering is not contingent upon the completion of the concurrent notes offering, and the concurrent notes offering is not contingent upon the completion of this offering.
+Concurrently with this offering of notes, we are offering to the public up to \$50.0 million of our common stock, or a total of up to \$57.5 million of our common stock if the underwriters in that offering exercise in full their option to purchase additional shares of common stock, which we refer to herein as the concurrent common stock offering.
+The concurrent common stock offering is being conducted as a separate public offering by means of a separate prospectus supplement.
+This offering is not contingent upon the completion of the concurrent common stock offering, and the concurrent common stock offering upon the completion of this offering.
 We cannot assure you that either or both of the offerings will be completed.